9 Unforgettable Bali Destinations

 In Southeast Bali there is Sanur, another beautiful coastal town with great beaches and shallow waters.
 But unlike some of the other beach towns in Bali, Sanur has a reputation for being super laid back, with an emphasis on relaxation rather than partying.
 If you’re looking for a gorgeous beach where you can catch some sun and read a book, or a charming town full of art galleries and relaxed eateries, Sanur is the place for you.
 You’ll see brightly colored jukung fishing canoes on the water, incredible sunrises from the ocean horizon, and even a 10th century temple made entirely from coral.

 Kintamani, in north-eastern Bali, is located right near Batur Lake, a huge and dramatic crater lake with a high, steep rim around its edge, and Mount Batur, an active volcano.
 One of the most incredible things to do in Kintamani is take a sunrise hike to the top of Mount Batur, where you’ll find breathtaking views along a trek that is also breathtaking—just in a more literal way.
-Other great attractions in Kintamani include soaking in Toya Bungkah Hot Spring, visiting the Neolithic Trunyan Village and its cemetery which is scattered with human bones, and Danu Batur Temple, which is one of the most important temples in Bali, and also one of the most beautiful.
+Other great attractions in Kintamani include soaking in Toya Bungkah Hot Spring, visiting the Neolithic Trunyan Village and its cemetery.
+This resting place is scattered with human bones, and Danu Batur Temple, which is one of the most important temples in Bali, and also one of the most beautiful.

 A trip to Bali wouldn’t be complete without an excursion to at least one of the Nusa islands.
 The largest of the three, Nusa Penida, is just southeast of Bali, across the Badlung Strait, with some incredibly stunning landscapes.
 Hop a ferry from Sanur, and rent a motorbike to get up and down the mountain roads.
 Make sure to check out Pura Goa Giri Putri Cave—a sacred temple located in an underground cavern—eat a fresh coconut as you explore the cliffs above Atuh Beach or snap pics at the Thousand Island Viewpoint.